 Overview

-As an “education school,” UMN Morris prepares students to teach kindergarten through sixth grade, with opportunities to earn an endorsement in pre-primary education or middle level language arts, science, math, or social studies.
-The elementary education program at UMN Morris meets the requirements of the Minnesota Professional Educator Licensing and Standards Board so that students are ready for the next step of obtaining a K-6 teaching license.
+UMN Morris prepares you to teach kindergarten through sixth grade, with opportunities to earn an endorsement in pre-primary education or middle level language arts, science, math, or social studies.
+The elementary education program at UMN Morris meets the requirements of the Minnesota Professional Educator Licensing and Standards Board so that you are ready for the next step of obtaining a K-6 teaching license.
 One distinction of the program is that all elementary education students progress through the program together as a cohort.
-As an elementary education student at UMN Morris, you’ll feel like you’re part of a learning community, or family.
+As an elementary education student at UMN Morris, you’ll feel like you’re part of a tight-knit learning community.

 Our conceptual framework, which describes the discipline’s intellectual philosophy and institutional standards, distinguishes us from other education institutions.
 It reflects our program’s vision and mission and provides direction for programs, courses, teaching, candidate performance, scholarship, service, and unit accountability.